spencejs/Paged-Post-Slider/readme.txt

 == Screenshots ==

 1. An example slide using the included styles in the 2012 theme.
 2. The Paged Post Slider Settings page.
 3. An example of a post broken up into slides on the backend.
 Note the 'Insert Page Break' button.

 == Changelog ==

+= 1.5.2 =
+* Removes use of depricated has_cap function.

 = 1.5.1 =
 * Slight fix to javascript.